Joe Mercer: Managerial career

-In the 1970–71 season, Mercer had a dispute with his assistant Malcolm Allison, after the two men became embroiled in Manchester City's takeover battle.
+In the 1970–71 season, Mercer had a dispute with his assistant Malcolm Allison after the two men became embroiled in Manchester City's takeover battle.
 Mercer supported the existing board, led by the respected Albert Alexander Sr., while Allison supported the rival group led by Peter Swales after being promised that he would be manager in his own right.

 The takeover succeeded, and Mercer was shocked to discover that his car parking space and office were removed.
 This led to Mercer moving upstairs to become general manager at Manchester City in October 1971, with Allison taking over as team manager.
 Mercer left Manchester City at the end of the season and became manager of Coventry City, whom he managed from 1972 to 1974.
 During the same time, Mercer was also caretaker manager of the England national football team for a brief period in 1974 after Alf Ramsey was sacked.
 During his time in charge, England shared the 1974 British Home Championship title with Scotland.
-In total, Mercer was in charge for seven games, winning three of them, drawing another three and losing one.
-The FA was so impressed by these performances that questions arose about the possibility of Mercer taking the job on a longer-term basis, with, as an assistant, his Coventry City protege Gordon Milne.
-Mercer, too, seemed open to persuasion but the FA was working on another plan, putting out feelers to the most successful English club manager available, Leeds United's Don Revie.
+In total, Mercer was in charge for seven games, winning three, drawing three and losing one.
+The FA was so impressed by these performances that questions arose about the possibility of Mercer taking the job on a permanent basis, with his Coventry City protege Gordon Milne as an assistant.
+Mercer seemed open to persuasion but the FA approached the most successful English club manager available, Leeds United's Don Revie.